b00tc4mp/isdi-bootcamp-202409/staff/jonas-veron/DanceApp/doc/README.md

 ### Use Cases

-For all users

-- Access to an interactive map to locate nearby events in real time.
-- Use of an advanced search engine to filter events by location, dance type, or date.
-- Explore popular events highlighted on the platform.

 Dancer

-- Search and explore events.
+- Search and explore events with filters by location.
 - Give "likes" to posts.
 - Comments.
 - Share events with friends.

 Organizer

-- Search and explore events.
+- Search and explore events with filters by location.
 - Give "likes" to posts.
 - Comments.
 - Share events with friends.